nicholsons/comp0035-2024-tutorials/activities/week5/5-3-studentdb-normalised-structure.md

-# Use pandas, sqlite3 and SQL to create a normalised database: part 1 database structure
+# 3. Use pandas, sqlite3 and SQL to create a normalised database

 ## ERD